 International Asset Allocations and Capital Flows: The Benchmark Effect

-We study different channels through which well-known benchmark indexes impact asset allocations, capital flows, and asset prices across countries, using unique monthly micro-level data of benchmark compositions and mutual fund investments during 1996-2014.
-Benchmarks are useful for identification and have important effects on equity and bond mutual fund portfolios, including both passive and active funds.
-Benchmark effects are important after controlling for industry, macroeconomic, and country-specific time-varying effects.
-Reverse causality and common shocks do not drive the results.
-Exogenous, pre-announced changes in benchmarks result in movements in asset allocations and capital flows mostly when these changes are implemented.
-Moreover, assets in the benchmarks experience abnormal returns when benchmark changes become effective, suggesting that the reallocations implied by those changes are not immediately arbitraged away.
-By impacting country allocations, benchmarks explain apparently counterintuitive movements in capital flows and asset prices, for example, generating outflows and depressing prices in countries being upgraded.
+This paper studies channels through which well-known benchmark indexes impact asset allocations and capital flows across countries.
+The study uses unique monthly micro-level data of benchmark compositions and mutual fund investments during 1996-2012.
+Benchmarks have important effects on equity and bond mutual fund portfolios across funds with different degrees of activism.
+Benchmarks explain, on average, around 70 percent of country allocations and have significant impact even on active funds.
+Benchmark effects are important after controlling for industry, macroeconomic, and country-specific, time-varying effects.
+Reverse causality does not drive the results.
+Exogenous, pre-announced changes in benchmarks result in movements in asset allocations mostly when these changes are implemented (not when announced).
+By impacting country allocations, benchmarks affect capital flows across countries through direct and indirect channels, including contagion.
+They explain apparently counterintuitive movements in capital flows, generating outflows from countries when upgraded and with large market capitalization and better relative performance.